 Abi is a Co-Investigator on the UEP project, leading the Manchester-Salford case study.

-My interest in the emerging findings of UEP lies in the different forms of knowledge and situated practices of decision-making which concern cultural resources and asset management at local and neighbourhood levels, and how these are shaped by the local structures of feeling and characteristics of the locales themselves.
-I’m particularly interested in how the research in Cheetham and Broughton challenges dominant contemporary discourses of cultural policies for participation, interrogating what they are and who they are for.
-In 2015 I will be exploring this further through a participatory follow-on project with Manchester Jewish Museum and Public Works on co-producing social infrastructure, platforms for debates and programming in Cheetham Park.
+My interest in the emerging findings of UEP lies in the different forms of knowledge and situated practices of decision-making which concern cultural resources and asset management at local and neighbourhood levels, and how these are shaped by the local structures of feeling and characteristics of the locales themselves. .
+I’m particularly interested in how the research in Cheetham and Broughton challenges dominant contemporary discourses of cultural policies for participation, interrogating what they are and who they are for, and provides a means to critically overhaul not only the methods for policy performance management by measuring participation, but also local policy approaches towards the management of arts, culture and communities within the Greater Manchester city-region.

 Like most people with a doctorate in cultural policy and popular music, I am an ex-archaeologist, failed professional musician (Irish covers band) and amateur cultural programmer.
 My everyday participation mainly consists of emailing whilst walking to the station, watching University Challenge with my kids, and neglecting my dog.
 In a flush of aspiration I’ve recently taken up the ‘cello.

 Making an everyday case for arts and culture, featuring her policy paper (right)